 If you are deaf click on the following link for a version of the video with British Sign Language.

 The film advises those who get caught up in an incident to ‘run, hide and tell’ - guidance which can be applied to any place.
 We know that from case studies and real life testimony based on the experiences of people who have survived attacks the advice given in the film has saved lives.

 Our advice, wherever possible, is to follow the Run Hide Tell guidance until the police arrive on the scene.
 The guidance recommends RUN, if you can, if you can’t run, HIDE and then, when you can, TELL the police what’s happening so they can get help there quickly to stop the threat.
+Tell the police by calling 999.
 Also tell others of the threat so they don’t approach danger.